diefenbach/django-lfs/docs/index.rst

 LFS - Lightning Fast Shop
 =========================

-LFC is a online-shop based on Django.
+LFS is a online-shop based on Django.

 Introduction
 ============